NishantBalaji/CISP-360/README.md

 # CISP-360
 These are all the assignments I completed while enrolled in the CISP 360 course at Folsom Lake College from June 8 - July 31, 2020.
-This course was an introduction to C++ coding, thus all the code is in C++.
+This course was an introduction to C++, thus all the code is in C++.

 ## Table of Contents
 1. [Week 1](https://github.com/NishantBalaji/CISP-360/tree/master/Week%201)